KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Previews-Article.md

 KeyboardKit has preview-specific services and state, that can be used in your previews.
 This makes it easy to set up and preview your keyboard-specific views directly in Xcode.

-[KeyboardKit Pro][Pro] unlocks powerful system keyboard and theme previews.
+[KeyboardKit Pro][Pro] unlocks system keyboard and theme previews.
 Information about Pro features can be found at the end of this article.